 The Board values the importance of communications with the Shareholders.
 As one of the measures to safeguard the shareholders' interests and rights, separate resolutions will be proposed at shareholders' meeting on each substantial issue including the re-election of individual directors.
-All resolutions put forward at the shareholders' meeting will be conducted by poll pursuant to the GEM Listing Rules and the poll voting results will be published on the Stock Exchange's website (www.hkexnews.hk) and the Company's website (www.harmonyasia.com).
+All resolutions put forward at the shareholders' meeting will be conducted by poll pursuant to the GEM Listing Rules and the poll voting results will be published on the Stock Exchange's website and the Company's website.

-An annual general meeting of the Company was held on 3 September 2021 to seek the shareholders' approval on, among other things, the granting of the general mandates to issue and repurchase the Company's shares and the re- election of the Directors.
-The Board members' attendance record can be found on page 15 of this annual report.
-The next annual general meeting of the Company will be held on 30 September 2022 and notice of the meeting will be sent to the Shareholders at least 20 clear business days before the said meeting.
+An annual general meeting of the Company was held on 30 September 2022 to seek the shareholders' approval on, among other things, the granting of the general mandates to issue and repurchase the Company's shares and the re-election of the Directors.
+The Board members' attendance record can be found on page 18 of this annual report.
+The next annual general meeting of the Company will be held on 29 September 2023 and notice of the meeting will be sent to the Shareholders at least 20 clear business days before the said meeting.